Xomega-Net/Xomega.Docs/docs/framework/common-ui/properties/base.md

 PropertyChange change = PropertyChange.Editable + PropertyChange.Visible;
 ```

 You can check whether a change includes any specific attribute by using dedicated methods that return a `bool`, e.g., `change.IncludesValue()` to check if the property change includes a value change.
-You can also use a generic method `IncludesChanges` to check if the changes include any of the supplied changes, as follows.
+You can also use a generic method `IncludesChanges`, to check if the changes include any of the supplied changes, as follows.

 ```
 change.IncludesChanges(PropertyChange.Editable + PropertyChange.Visible)